LasseD/A112389/README.md

 # Project Overview

 It took "a matter of months" to compute a(9) and more than 1.5 years to compute a(10).
-Given that there currently is no known way of computing the sequence without iterating through (most of) the models, the time to compute a(N+1) is roughly 100 times the time to compute a(N).
+Since there currently is no known way of computing the sequence without iterating through (most of) the models, the time to compute a(N+1) is roughly 100 times the time to compute a(N).
-As we might not be able to reserve computing resources for 150 years, we seek to find novel ways of computing subsets of a(11) more efficiently and reduce the amount of models, that have to be counted individually, to something more reasonable.
+As 150 years of computing resources is a high price to pay for a(11), we seek to find novel ways of computing subsets of a(11) more efficiently and reduce the amount of models that have to be counted individually to something more reasonable.

 ## Definitions

-TODO
+- A "brick" refers to a 2 x 4 LEGO brick with 8 stod on top.
+A brick has a position, and since we only concerns ourselves with bricks that are connected to each other using the studs, and only at rectillinear ("right") angles, the position of a brick is identified by its coordinate pair (x,y) and its orientation (horizontal or vertical).
+A brick also has a height.
+A "base brick" is located at (0,0) at height 0 and a brick connected to another from above has the height 1 larger than the other.

+- A "model" consists of one or more bricks connected by the studs.
+All connections are rectilinear.
+[Another project](https://github.com/LasseD/BrickCounting) concerns bricks connected at all possible angles.
+We consider two models to be the same if they are rotationally symmetric.
+The code base uses "combination" and "model" interchangeably.

+- A(N) is the set of all models with exactly N bricks.

+- a(N) is the size of A(N).

+- A<sup>180</sup>(N) is the subset of A(N) where the models are symmetric after 180 degrees of rotation. a<sup>180</sup>(N) is the size of A<sup>180</sup>(N).
+Similarly A<sup>90</sup>(N) is the subset of A(N) where the models are symmetric after 90 degrees of rotation, and a<sup>90</sup>(N) is the size of A<sup>90</sup>(N).

+- A "layer" of a model is the subset of bricks of the model whose height is the same.
+The "base layer" or "first layer" refers to the lower-most layer of a model (at height 0).

+- The "height" of a model is the number of layers of it.

+- A "refinement" A(N,M,Z1,Z2,...,ZM) is the subset of a(N) where the models have height M and the sized of the layers from base layer and up are Z1, Z2, ..., ZM.
+We use the shorthand <Z1Z2...ZM> to denote the refinement A(N,M,Z1,Z2,...,ZM). a(N,M,Z1,Z2,...,ZM) is the size of refinement A(N,M,Z1,Z2,...,ZM).

 ## Brute-Force Approach

 The folder [/brute_force_approach](brute_force_approach/) contains the source code for a "brute force" algorithm.

-The brute force algorithm constructs all models of a(N) by iterating through all models of a(N-1) and adding a single brick at every possible location.
+The brute force algorithm constructs A(N) by iterating through A(N-1) and adding a single brick at every possible location of every model.

 Each constructed model is checked for being the first of its kind being computed.
 Only the first models of their kind are counted, and optionally written to disk.

-This is a very simplistic and inefficient approach that has the advantage of being able to write all models to disk for visualization and having a baseline of comparison for more efficient algorithms.
+This is a very simplistic and inefficient approach that iterates through all models, but has the advantage of being able to write all models to disk for visualization and providing a baseline of comparison for more efficient algorithms.

 ## "BFS Wave" Approach